hplt-project/data-analytics-tool/README.md

 With the optional flags being:
 * `--no-register-labels`: Avoids obtaining Register Labels, that is a slow part of the pipeline.
 Recommended for large corpora or when not running on CPU.
-* `--lite`: Avoid computationally expensive stats in the `readcorpus` step: tokenizing, obtaining unique segments & duplicates, ngrams, ....
-This only affects monolingual processing, it's not currently supported for parallel corpora.
 * `--no-cache`: Avoids using [cache](https://github.com/kpu/preprocess).
 Use this flag for very large corpora, when you consider that your unique segments (non-duplicates) won't fit in memory.
 This will make some parts of the pipeline slower, but it will still be able to run.
 This flag alone does not skip any feature.
 * `--debug`: Don't remove the workdir after finishing the run ('/work/transient/XXXXXX/`)

-The first three flags affect to the performance of the pipeline.
-You probably want to start with `--no-register-labels`, then add `--lite` , and finally add `--no-cache` if needed.
+The first two flags affect to the performance of the pipeline.
+You probably want to start with `--no-register-labels` and then add `--no-cache` if needed.

 ### Other scripts

 Within the `scripts/` folder there are other scripts that can build stats in other specific cases:
 * `offline-docstats-v2.sh`: Generates stats for a [HPLT v2](https://hplt-project.org/datasets/v2.) monolingual dataset that must be already located in `/work/uploaded_corpora/` in `.jsonl.zst` format.
 It takes two positional arguments, the language code (i.e. `en`) and the identifier of the  dataset (i.e. `eng_Latn`).
-Optionally (for large datasets that do not fit in memory) , the `--nocache` and/or `--lite` flags can be used.
+Optionally (for large datasets that do not fit in memory) , the `--nocache` flag can be used.
 * `hplt2-parallel.sh`: Generates stats for parallel [HPLT v2](https://hplt-project.org/datasets/v2.0) datasets.
 Positional parameters are the path to the dataset in TMX format (compressed), the source language and the target language.
 Optionally (for large datasets that do not fit in memory) , the `--nocache` flag can be used.
 * `fineweb2-docstats.sh` : Generates stats for [FineWeb2](https://huggingface.co/datasets/HuggingFaceFW/fineweb-2), streaming the data from  HuggingFace.
 Positional parameters are language code (i.e. `en`) and FineWeb2 subset (i.e. `eng_Latn`).
-Optionally (for large datasets that do not fit in memory) , the `--nocache` and/or `--lite` flags can be used.
+Optionally (for large datasets that do not fit in memory) , the `--nocache` flag can be used.
-* `litedocstats.sh`: Downloads a [HPLT v1.2](https://hplt-project.org/datasets/v1.2) monolingual dataset and generates its lite stats.
-The only positional parameters is the 2-letter language code.

 ## Current info in the generated yaml files: